Duke Moore

 Moore also received a posthumous addition to his oeuvre when outtake footage to Take it out in Trade was found in a projectionist's booth in a pornographic theater in California and subsequently released on video in "as is" form.
 This footage can be seen in Take it Out in Trade: The Outtakes.

-Duke died in Hollywood in 1976 of a heart attack.
-He was 63.
+Duke died from a heart attack in Hollywood, on November 16, 1976, at the age of 63.